 The underground system links all the central zones of the city and has stations in the main tourist areas, marked with the letter "M".
 It runs from 5 am to midnight, Monday-Thursday, Sundays and public holidays; and from 5 am to 2 am on Fridays.
 On Saturdays and the eve of public holidays –1 January, 24 June, 15 August and 24 September– services run all night.

 City buses are another good transport option.
 Depending on the line, they run from about 4:30 am to 11 pm.
-To get around at night, there are night buses, called Nitbus, which depart from Plaça Catalunya square between 11:15 pm and 6 am.
-Trams also provide quick access to major industrial, shopping and residential areas, and run from 5 am to 2 am approximately.
+To get around at night, there are night buses, called Nitbus, which depart from Plaça Catalunya square, and run from 10:40 pm to 6 am.
+Trams also provide quick access to major industrial, shopping and residential areas, From Monday to Thursday and on public holidays they run from 5 am to midnight approximately.
+On Fridays and the eve of public holidays, this service is extended until 2 am.
 There are direct buses from Barcelona to the airport terminals.

 Most people prefer to use taxis at night for speed and comfort.
 Taxis can be found any day and any time.
 They are yellow and black and have their licence number displayed on the side.
 You can hail them in the street when they have the green light on.
 They can also be found at ranks on Barcelona's central streets and squares.
 There is a radio taxi service –the taxi will come and pick you up from wherever you like.
 Tariffs are displayed inside the taxis and show the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.

-The trains run between 5 am and midnight.
+The trains run between about 5 am and midnight.

 다른 이동 방법